Michael-yunfei/CSPWP/README.md

-# CSPWP: Computer Science: Programming with Purposes
+# CSPWP - Computer Science: Programming with Purposes

 This is the reporsitory for computer science course taught in Pricenton.
 We will learn how to program in three programming languages: